-This article describing filing requirements for 2019 is supplemented by the reporting tables linked on the FEC's dates and deadlines page.
+This article describes the filing requirements for 2020.
+Additional information is available on the FEC's Dates and deadlines web page.

-To find out which reports your committee must file in 2019, check the filing frequency by filer webpage.
-Then check the links to tables for various categories of reporting dates.
-Please note that committees active in special elections in 2019 may have to file additional special election reports.
-All FEC reporting dates are also available on the Commission’s website.
+To find out which reports your committee must file in 2020, visit the Filing frequency by type of filer web page and click the links to access the appropriate reporting tables.
+Please note that committees active in special elections in 2020 may have to file additional special election reports.

 Notification of filing deadlines

 In addition to publishing this article and the online reporting tables, the Commission notifies committees of filing deadlines through reporting reminders called prior notices.
 Prior notices are distributed exclusively by email, so every committee should ensure that the email address on its Statement of Organization (Form 1) is current.
 Each committee may list up to two email addresses.
 To amend Form 1, electronic filers must submit Form 1 filled out in its entirety.
-Paper filers should include only the committee’s name, address, FEC identification number and the updated or changed portions of the form.
+Paper filers should include only the committee’s name, address, FEC identification number, the updated or changed portions of the form, the name and signature of the treasurer and the date signed.
 Committees may also use our online webform to update their information.

 The Commission provides reminders of upcoming filing dates as a courtesy to help committees comply with the filing deadlines set forth in the Federal Election Campaign Act (the Act) and Commission regulations.
 Committee treasurers are responsible for filing committee reports on time.
 Not receiving a prior notice does not excuse committee treasurers for failing to comply with any filing deadline.